KoichiHaradaEndor/HTTPServer-Old/README.md

 ## Install

-This is a 4D component, so it should be placed in the "Components" folder of your project root.
+This is a 4D component, so you should build this source as 4D component and place it in the "Components" folder of your project root.

-The extension of the component must be ".4dbase".

 ## License